RakshithaaaM/Sort_Visualizer/README.md

 Speed Control: Adjust the speed of the sorting visualization.
 Responsive Design: The visualizer is designed to fit different screen sizes, with a scrollable interface to ensure all content is accessible.
 ## Algorithms Included:
-Bubble Sort
+Bubble Sort/
-Heap Sort
+Heap Sort/
-Merge Sort
+Merge Sort/
-Insertion Sort
+Insertion Sort/
-Selection Sort
+Selection Sort/
-Quick Sort
+Quick Sort/